CloudCompare/CloudCompare/BUILD.md

 will look for the plugins in your build directory rather than the application bundle.
 If you need the shaders as well, you will have to create a `shaders` folder in the build directory and copy the shaders you need into it.

+For convenience, we provide a 100% self contained build system based on `pixi`.
+Simply install `pixi` from the [official website](www.pixi.sh) and in the root direcory of CC code repository simply launch `pixi run build` and then `pixi run CloudCompare`.
+You can also create a relocable `.app` by using `pixi run post_install`.

 ## Working with Visual Studio on Windows

 As all the files (executables, plugins and other DLLs) must be copied in the `CMAKE_INSTALL_PREFIX` directory prior to execution,